Home « Program « Nurse Family Partnership «

 Population:

-• Status — Determined at intake to have at least one risk factor: mother < 19, single parent status, or low socioeconomic status.
+• Status — Participants were determined at intake to have at least one risk factor: mother less than 19 years old, single parent status, or low socioeconomic status.

 Type of Study: Randomized controlled trial